annefried/annefried.github.io/_pages/teaching.md

 * Recent Developments in Computational Discourse Processing (Seminar, co-taught with Alexis Palmer)

+* Recent Developments in Computational Semantics and Discourse Processing (Seminar, co-taught with Lilian Wanzare and Simon Ostermann)

 * Discourse Coherence Theories and Modeling (Seminar, co-taught with Alexis Palmer)